MikeMaven/flippr-native-flutter/README.md

-# flippr_native
+# Fippr Native App

-A new Flutter project.
+A native iOS and Android version of the Flippr web application (www.flipprpinball.com)

 ## Getting Started